-Sometimes I am asked by readers why I became a Travel Blogger.
-You may be wondering how you can become a blogger yourself.
+Sometimes I am asked why I became a Travel Blogger.
+You may be wondering how you become a blogger yourself.
 Or even wonder how I began travel writing.
-I hoping that this post may shed some light on that.
+So I thought I´d explain a few things about being a blogger and how it came about.

 Fascinated by culture

+My fascination for travel has been since I was about 10 years old.
+Many of the trips I´ve done aren´t on the blog.
+Many experiences of travel in USA or to the UK haven´t been documented here as they don´t fit the theme so well.
 Over the years I have travelled frequently outside Spain.
-I´d like to share some of the highlights and low points of these trips.
+So here I´m sharing a few highlights and low points of these trips.
 We all know that holidays aren´t always perfect and the hotels don´t have amazing service all year round.

-Travel has even been part of previous full time jobs too.
-Basically travel for me has been a hobby, work and pleasure all rolled into one.
+Travel has been part of my work too.
+Travel for me has been a hobby, work and pleasure all rolled into one.
 I never intended to become a Travel Blogger at all.
+It is just something that came along naturally.

 Working in multinational companies often comes along with business travel.
 My first experience was a 2 month training course in Manchester.
 Staying for weeks on end at a local hotel was my first experience in business travel.
 Manchester was a fun city to be located in and the weekends there just flew by.